Kay-Wilkinson/Py_Spark/README.md

   </p>
 </p>
 ## About the project

-A small project to learn the basics of working with PySpark.
+A small project covering the basics of working with PySpark.
 This project barely scratched surface of what Spark can do, but it is a good start.
 For more information, follow this link: https://spark.apache.org/docs/latest/sql-getting-started.html.
 <!-- TABLE OF CONTENTS -->